Enter Bird's Name in Search Box:

 There are three types of puffins found in North America.

-The Atlantic Puffin, which is the smallest, lives on the eastern shores along the coast the Atlantic Ocean.
-The Horned Puffin and the Tufted Puffin lives along the western coast of the Pacific Ocean.
+The Atlantic Puffin is the smallest and lives on the eastern shores along the coast of the Atlantic Ocean.
+The Horned Puffin and the Tufted Puffin live along the western coast of the Pacific Ocean.

 Puffins are recognized by their mostly black and white plumage and large multi-coloured bills.
 They raise their young in cavities, which they make by digging into the side of banks, usually on islands where there is more protection from land-based predators.
 These stocky looking birds, with wings that appear to be too small, live next to the water where they are able to dive into the water after a short flight.
 Small minnows are their main diet and they will sometimes hold the minnows in neat rows on both sides of their bills.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.